What are the advantages of having a birth doula?

 Can a doula help me if I choose a medicated, hospital birth?

 Yes!
-Whether your cesarian is planned or is the end result of twists and turns through the labor process, a mother having a C-section benefits from a doula’s support.
-She will help walk you through the early stages of labor, preparing for your c-section and recovery.
-Even in a surgical setting, a doula is there to explain what is happening and help guide you though the procedure.
-While the c-section is occurring, she will be waiting for you in the recovery room, and will be there during recovery to help with the first breastfeeding and bonding.
+Whether your cesarian is planned or is the end of twists and turns through the labor process, a mother having a cesarean birth benefits from a doula’s support.
+She will walk you through the early stages of labor, preparing you for your c-section and recovery, encouraging you and helping you know what to expect.
 Remember that the purpose of a doula is to support you as you birth your baby, no matter what route your baby takes to get there!

-How can I ensure the doula I hire will be available the day I go into labor?
+How can I ensure my doula will be available when I go into labor?

-I limit the number of clients I take so that I can be there for you.
-I will have a back-up doula fully informed and ready to step into my place in the event of an unforeseen emergency on my part.
+I limit the number of clients I take, but I also have back-up doulas fully informed and ready to step into my place in the event I am unavailable.

 Why should I take childbirth education and other preparation if I hire a doula?

 The more you know, the better equipped you will be to make informed and thoughtful decisions throughout your pregnancy, labor and birth.
+Prenatal visits with your doula are insufficient to learn what you would in an entire childbirth education class.
 Remember that your doula is there to support YOUR choices, not make them for you.
 She will offer ideas, information and explanation, foster discussion, and advocate for what you decide.

 “If you don’t know your options, you don’t have any.”
 (DIANA KORT)